kartonfarkas/api_docs/source/suite/external_events/external_event_list.rst

 Querying External Events
 ========================

-Returns a list of external events which can be used in programs.
-External event has an ID with which emails can be sent or AC programs can be started for a contact through the API.
+Returns a list of all existing external events IDs, which can then be used to trigger emails or Automation Center programs.

 Endpoint
 --------